 If you need just a few beets to add some color to a dish you're sharing, take a loop around the salad bar.
 "If you need just a little bit of produce for a recipe that you might not need again, check the salad bar and get just what you need," McMordie says.
-Whole Foods actually welcomes this.
-The store says it's especially great when you're prepping for a party and need a few strawberries or some chunks of celery.
+Whole Foods welcomes this, too.
+The store says it's especially great when you're prepping appetizers and need a few strawberries or some chunks of celery.

 Ask for a sample

 Whole Foods tells us they have a "try before you buy" policy that applies to just about anything in the store so you don't end up shelling out cash for something that you never eat.
 "Team members will open almost anything on the shelf to sample," the store says.

 Buy in season

 There's a reason why clementines are always on sale in the winter!
 When you buy produce in season, it tastes better.
 It's also much less expensive compared to out-of-season fruits and veggie, says McMordie.
 "Make a habit of eating seasonally and you'll save tons of money," she says.

 When it comes to dry goods like beans, oats, nuts, spices, and dried fruits, head to the bulk bins rather than swooping up the pre-packaged options, Avant says.
 You'll spend a lot less when you're not paying for all that packaging, she says.
 "And you can buy as much or as little as you need," Avant says.
 On the flip side, find out the 12 Things You Should Never Buy in Bulk!